Political ecology: Actor-oriented power perspectives

 According to the actor-oriented power perspectives, power is exercised by actors which are contrary to the presumption of power being perceived as a force likely to pass individuals with no consciousness.
 Fredrick Engelstad, a Norwegian sociologist explained the concept of power as the combination of relationality, causality, and intentionality.
 The implication of this is that actors are perceived as power carriers in a significant way by which through action a certain intention (intentionality) is achieved, action occurs between at least two actors (relationality), and intended results are produced by action (causality).
 Viewing the power perspective from the angle of actor-oriented, Dowding submitted that power is linked to the agency, and this does not take away the importance of structure.
 Rather, while seen actor's use of power as a constraint, it is also propelled by structures.

 The contributions made by actor-oriented power theory were given by Max Weber in 1964, when he explained power to be people’s ability to the realization of their wills irrespective of the resistance posed by others.
 An instance given by Robert Dahl is the case where actor A exercises power over actor B by getting actor B to execute a task that actor B will otherwise not do.
 The extreme case of this is when some group of individuals is mandated to carry out the task contrary to their thought or will.

 Svarstad, Benjaminsen, and Overå held that the theory of actor-oriented power help in providing conceptual distinctions with useful insight into the theoretical elements that are vital in studying political ecology.
 While there are actors who either exercise or try to put power into use in diverse ways, there are also actors who encounter resistance from their oppositions and other forces.
 An instance of these forces is resisting the fulfilment of actors' intentions by other opposition who are more powerful.
 It can also come in the form of institutional structural constraints emanating from the outcome of intended actions.

-The use of power by actors who exercise environmental interventions and actors who resist such interventions are oftentimes the emphasis of scholars of political ecology.
+The use of power by actors who exercise environmental interventions and actors who resist such interventions is often the emphasis of scholars of political ecology.
 However, when environmental interventions result in environmental degradations, scholars of political ecology throw their support to actors who resist such exercise of environmental interventions.
 Actors exercising environmental interventions include corporate organizations, governmental and non-governmental organizations while actors that resist them include groups such as peasants, fishermen, or pastoralists, by exercising counter-power using various kinds of resistance, or active involvement.